x

 Course Review General Information

-The course review process involves a review of a course by a team of trained, certified peer reviewers who are all experienced online faculty.
-This faculty-driven process is intended to be diagnostic with the overall goal of course improvement.
-It does not involve pass/fail judgments but instead relies on the team members providing specific guidance for the course developer on what might be done to modify the course in order for it to meet QM Standards.
-There is clear recognition throughout the process that there are many ways to meet each Standard and that no course is perfect.
-To receive QM Certification as a quality course, a course must meet Rubric Standards at 85% or higher in the overall scoring by the review team.
+The course review process involves a team of trained, certified peer reviewers, all experienced online faculty.
+This faculty-driven process is intended to be diagnostic, with the overall goal of improving the course.
+This is not a pass/fail review.
+The team gives clear, helpful guidance on ways to revise the course to meet QM Standards.
+The process makes clear that each Standard can be met in many ways.
+It also notes that no course is perfect.
+To earn QM Certification as a quality course, the course must meet Rubric Standards with a score of 85% or higher.

 The Quality Matters process is designed to ensure that courses undergoing review will eventually meet Standards and receive QM Certification.